David Campion

 Director: Michael Anderson, 1954

 Considered a classic of British cinema, this film tells the true story of the daring plan to bomb the dams of the Ruhr Valley at the heart of German industry.
 The story begins with Dr. Barnes Wallis and the innovative but difficult development of his "bouncing bomb".
-After intensive pilot training and practice runs, these bombs were delivered by a squadron of specially modified Lancaster bombers led by RAF Wing Commander Guy Gibson in one of the most dangerous missions of the war.
+After intensive pilot training and practice runs, these bombs were delivered by a squadron of specially modified Lancaster bombers led by RAF Wing Commander Guy Gibson VC in one of the most dangerous missions of the war.

 © Anchor Bay Entertainment